 #3 Silent Migraine Symptoms Can Still Be Debilitating

 What are the symptoms of a silent migraine if there is no pain phase?
 One of the most common symptoms is aura, which is interesting because this is one of the less common phases among migraineurs in general.
 When a person experiences aura, he or she may see spots, wavy lines, flashing lights, or experience tunnel vision.
 Other effects can occur besides just the visual ones.
-Hearing problems (including auditory hallucinations), speech problems, and numbness and tingling may also be present.
+Hearing problems (including auditory hallucinations), tinnitus, speech problems, vertigo, dizziness, and numbness and tingling may also be present.

 Of course, aura is not the only symptom of silent migraines.
-The patient may also experience nausea and vomiting, diarrhea, irritability, fatigue, and chills.
+The patient may also experience nausea and vomiting, diarrhea, irritability, fatigue, dizziness, and chills.
 When all is said and done, a migraine can be just as bad without the head pain.

 #4 Silent Migraines May Be Related to Blood Flow the Brain